Nuitka/Nuitka-website/posts/nuitka-release-068.rst

  Organisational
 ****************

--  Updated developer manual with changes that happened, remvoing the obsolete language choice section.
+-  Updated Developer Manual with changes that happened, remvoing the obsolete language choice section.

 -  Added 3.8 support mentions is even more places.